hyperledger/besu-docs/docs/Concepts/Node-Types.md

     world state download completes.
     This may take a significant amount of time depending on world state size, during which the current head block doesn't increase.
-    For example, MainNet may take several days or more to fast synchronize.
+    For example, Mainnet may take several days or more to fast synchronize.
     Fast synchronization time may increase because Besu picks new pivot blocks, or because peers prune the world state before it completes downloading.